- Pectus excavatum is a chest deformity where the breastbone (sternum) appears sunken.

 Pectus excavatum can be diagnosed with the following exams:

-- A physical evaluation, where a doctor will determine how severe your child’s pectus excavatum is and if the deformity affects your child’s lungs or heart.
+- A physical evaluation, where a doctor will determine how severe the deformity is and if it affects your child’s lungs or heart.

 - If necessary, the doctor may use imaging tests like an X-ray or CT scan to look inside your child’s chest.